Russian central bank cuts growth forecasts, sees sanctions until 2017

 In its annual monetary policy strategy document, the bank's base scenario expected just 0.3 percent economic growth in 2014, zero growth in 2015, and 0.1 percent growth in 2016, with only a modest revival, to 1.6 percent, in 2017.
 It had earlier forecast 0.4 percent this year, 1 percent next year and 1.9 in 2016.

-The bank also predicted net private sector capital outflows would now reach $128 billion (80.64 billion pounds) in 2014 and $99 billion in 2015, up sharply from its previous forecasts of $90 billion and $35 billion respectively.
+The bank also predicted net private sector capital outflows would now reach $128 billion in 2014 and $99 billion in 2015, up sharply from its previous forecasts of $90 billion and $35 billion respectively.

 Separately, it scrapped the rouble's corridor against a dollar-euro basket, formalising a decision effectively made last week when it announced limits to intervention after spending $70 billion to prop up the currency this year.